 Rhode Island Latino Arts promotes, encourages and preserves the art, history, heritage and cultures of Latinos in Rhode Island.

 We are largely a mixed-race people due to the various colonial histories of our countries and encounters between Europeans, indigenous people, and Africans.
-Our cultural heritage and who we are today is a result of an unprecedented history of transcontinental migration, when after 1492, 60 million Europeans, 11 million Africans, and 5 million Asians arrived in the Americas to inhabit a land that once belonged to what was once the Aztec Empire, now non-existent.
+Our cultural heritage and who we are today is a result of an unprecedented history of transcontinental migration, when after 1492, 60 million Europeans, 11 million Africans, and 5 million Asians arrived in the Americas to inhabit a land that once belonged to what was once the Aztec Empire, now wiped out and non-existent.

 Latinos come from regions of the world that span two continents: North America (including Central America and the Caribbean) and South America.
 This includes 19 sovereign nations and one non-independent territory, Puerto Rico.
 Most people from these regions speak Spanish or Portuguese, although French, English, Dutch, and Kreyol are also spoken in parts of the Caribbean, Central America, and South America.